cen4010-fa21-g06/Group06/Project Documentation Milestone 3/README.md

 Additionally, the usage of JavaScript for both the client and server side reduces development time and simplifies code maintenance.

 Programming languages:
    1.Javascript
    2.CSS
    3.HTML
   Tools:
    1.Git
    2.Github
    3.Visual Studio Code
   Supported Browsers:
    1.Google chrome
    2.Safari
    3.Microsoft edge
   Core APIs:
    1.Google Maps API
    2.Stripe API
    3.OpenWeatherMap API
 List of core APIs available at this point:
  Apple's Core Data and Location Services frameworks RESTful API for syncing and backup purposes Supported browsers:

-The proposal outlines a high-level system architecture for a mobile reminder app that will be developed for iOS using native iOS frameworks and programming languages such as Swift and Objective-C. The app will consist of a client-side iOS application and a server-side API for syncing and backup purposes.
-The client-side application will use Apple's Core Data and Location Services frameworks, and the server-side API will be built using Node.js and will utilize a RESTful API architecture.
-The system will also utilize a database system for storing user data, which will be encrypted and secured using industry-standard security protocols.
-No external frameworks or code libraries are planned to be used at this time.
+Non-Trivial Algorithm:
+Reminders will be ranked in the app according to their urgency and importance using an algorithm.
+Users can customize each reminder's urgency and importance levels in the app, and the app will prioritize reminders depending on these settings.
+Additionally, the app will automatically reschedule reminders, if necessary, based on machine learning algorithms that anticipate the likelihood that a user will finish a reminder.
+Automatic ranking of reminders based on their urgency or importance is one non-trivial technique that might be employed in this reminder software.
+This might be accomplished by giving each reminder a priority score depending on the reminders due date, time-sensitivity level, and user-defined tags or labels.
+The reminders might then be sorted by priority, with the most urgent or significant ones at the top of the list.

+A weighted scoring system, in which various elements are assigned various weights based on their relative importance, could be used by the algorithm to determine the priority score.
+For instance, the due date can be given a higher priority than the tag or label.
+The algorithm might also dynamically change the weightings based on user feedback and behaviour, making the prioritising more individualised and suited to the user's requirements over time.

    3.Microsoft edge